 There was a time in our lives when we frequently traveled to Mexico due to my husband’s work.
-Over the years, we acquired decorative pieces from our trips to Mexico, including a nice painting inspired by Diego Rivera’s work that my husband Rafael acquired some time back (Side note: Don’t miss an upcoming exhibition at NC Museum of Art in Raleigh “Frida Kahlo ∙ Diego Rivera and Mexican Modernism”, October 26ththrough January 19, 2020).
-While we have enjoyed this guest bedroom with Mexican décor, the time has come for a refresh.
+Over the years, we acquired decorative pieces from our trips to Mexico, including a nice painting inspired by Diego Rivera’s work that my husband Rafael acquired some time back (Side note: Don’t miss an upcoming exhibition at NC Museum of Art in Raleigh “Frida Kahlo ∙ Diego Rivera and Mexican Modernism", October 26ththrough January 19, 2020).
+While we have enjoyed this guest bedroom with Mexican décor, time has come for a refresh.

 My Inspiration & Dedication.

 As I sought inspiration for a new look for this guest room, I took a different approach than my usual process to get there.
 I started with a dedication.
 Every Thanksgiving my husband’s family visits us.
-Rafael is originally from Puerto Rico and his mother Carmen still lives there.
+Rafael is originally from Puerto Rico, and his mother Carmen still lives there.
 When she comes to visit us, she always stays in this guest room.
 My mother-in-law is one stunning lady, always giving, kind and happy.
-She loves Puerto Rico, “mi isla,” and I could not think of a better way to honor her than to dedicate my design to her heritage, along with a few touches of me here and there.
+She loves Puerto Rico, “mi isla,” and I could not think of a better way to honor her than to dedicate my design to her heritage, along with a few touches of my style here and there.
 Some elements in the room will be inspired by the island’s natural beauty, as well as other elements that will encourage me to expand my creative boundaries.